KordataSoftware/couchbase-mobile-portal/md-docs/_20/guides/sync-gateway/running-replications.md

 - Can only replicates SG databases that are hosted on recent versions of Sync Gateway (after commit 50d30eb3d on March 7, 2014)
+- In deployments with multiple Sync Gateway nodes, only *one* of the Sync Gateways should be configured for replications.
+If multiple Sync Gateways are configured for replications, it could substantially increase the amount of duplicate work, and therefore should be avoided.
+The limitation is that the system is not guaranteed to be Highly Available: if the Sync Gateway that is chosen to drive the replication goes down or is otherwise removed from the system, then the replications will stop.

 ## Running replications via the REST API